G-structure/rat_attack/planner/general_prompt.md

 	•	A `§ PLAN 001 — <objective>` section appended to planner/progress.md with:
 	•	Step id 001.
 	•	3–7 micro-steps (checkboxes, paths, commands, evidence, backout).
-	•	Links you will later fill in to planner/notes/001.md.
+	•	Links you will later fill in to planner/notes/001_plan.md (and subsequent append-only notes).
 	3. Stop and await APPROVE or ADJUST from the operator.

 ⸻

 Update Discipline
 	•	Every time you complete part of a plan, append a new `§ UPDATE` block to planner/progress.md immediately (no in-place edits).
-	•	Keep planner/notes/<step-id>.md short, scannable, and link-rich.
+	•	Keep planner/notes/<step-id>*.md short, scannable, and link-rich; append-only using `§` blocks.
 	•	Never modify planner/spec.md.

 ⸻